Does the world really need more pictures of Paris?

 In case you go to Paris brace yourself for museums being crowded like a bar on Saturday night even on weekdays in late January which is probably about the slowest time of the year and with timed tickets.
 The demand seems to soar every year with no end in sight.
 From the crowds in the Louvre you’d never guess they’ve set caps on admissions because they were getting twice as many visitors as the pyramid entry complex was designed to handle.

-Nicolas de Staël (1914-1955) retrospective at Museum of Modern Art of the City of Paris
+Nicolas de Staël retrospective – Museum of Modern Art of the City of Paris

 The Louvre

-Not posting a lot of photos here because as usual I try to limit it to things you can’t easily find online.
+Not posting a lot of photos because as always I only post things you can’t easily see online, if at all.

-Basket of strawberries (1761) by Chardin, one of the Louvre’s highest-profile purchases in years.
-In 2022 it was going to leave France forever after a museum in Texas made the highest bid at an auction but at the last minute the state pre-empted the sale by granting it national treasure status.
+This basket of strawberries (1761) by Chardin is one of the Louvre’s highest-profile purchases in years.
+In 2022 it was going to leave France forever after a museum in Texas made the highest bid at an auction but at the last minute the state pre-empted the sale by assigning it national treasure status.
 This means the seller has to let the state buy it for same price as the foreign buyer was going to pay.
-It’s not famous like some of his other paintings but for specialists it’s important enough that it was on the cover the catalogue of the first major Chardin solo exhibition in the modern era in 1979..

 Some famous Chardins we saw…